oebelus/platf2d/README.md

-Just a boring platformer 1 page game with random generation of everything to practice a bit and cure my boredom - and get frustrated a bit because why not (not completed yet)
+Just a boring platformer 1 page game with random generation of everything to practice a bit and to cure my boredom - and to get frustrated a bit because why not (not completed yet)